 The school will keep and maintain a written record, including, but not limited to, witness statements, investigative reports and correspondence, from the date any allegation of harassment is reported to school personnel.
-The information in the written record will also include the action taken by the school in response to e of Adoption: January 20, 2011 Legal Reference: I.C. §16-1619 ended November 29, 2018 any
+The information in the written record will also include the action taken by the school in response to each allegation.
+The written record will be kept in the school's administrative offices and will not, at any time, be purged by school personnel.

+Date of Adoption: January 20, 2011 Legal Reference: I.C. §16-1619 Amended November 29, 2018